Privacy Policy

 - Enabling the merchant to manage withdrawal requests in the App (e.g., status changes, notes, audit trail where applicable)

-- Sending the legally required confirmation message to the end customer (typically on behalf of the merchant)
+- Sending the legally required acknowledgment of receipt (confirmation email) to the end customer on behalf of the merchant

 C) Operation, security, and support (Controller)